Stephen-Adom/vet-clinic-database/README.md

 ### Prerequisites

-In order to run this project you need postgres:
+In order to run this project you need Postgres:

  On Linux: